maglafor/ba-travelmate-booking-request/documentation/README.md

-This is a folder for storig all documentation
+This is a folder for storing all documentation